the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

 **Cusco to Tinki:**

-Take a morning bus from Cusco to Tinki.
-There is no single main bus terminal: each company has its own small station, but they are grouped around this area.
+Take a morning bus from Cusco to [Tinki](https://maps.app.goo.gl/br9GMu6bBvnX42WN8).
+There is no single main bus terminal: each company has its own small station, but they are on this street here [this area](https://maps.app.goo.gl/tAYxEEctSktcrhn49).
 Arrive around **6–7 am**, look for buses to Tinki, and ask around.
 Buses marked Ocongate (town before Tinki) might end their trip in Tinki so ask first.

 The bus costs less than **20 soles** and takes roughly **3–4 hours**.

 ## Route